bitfocus/companion-module-zoom-osc-iso/companion/HELP.md

-## ZoomOSC/ISO module
+# ZoomOSC/ISO module

 This module is rebuild for the new version (> 4.0.5) of Zoom OSC/Zoom ISO V2.

 It is mainly based on the principle of selecting a caller or caller group first and then do an user action.
 Most of what you need you'll find in the presets.
-Of course you can use Global actions also.

-### Selection of participants
+## Selection of participants

+Before you can do an user action like   pin
 There is a multi or single selection mode.
 This option is settable in the config or with the predefined presets.
 This way easy selection is possible.
 There are 4-ways of selecting a participant;